INTERNATIONAL DRAWING ANNUAL 14th EXHIBITION-IN-PRINT Late 2020

 RED TIE • 2015 • Charcoal, Pastel and Coffee on Prepared Paper

 Eleven professional and academic advisors qualified in the fields of art, design, and art history juried this 11th International Drawing Annual.
 The process of selection was by anonymous blind jury, with each jury member assigning a quality rating for artistic merit to each work submitted.
-The entries receiving the highest average combined score will be included in this publication.

 The publication is published and can be bought at Manifest Gallery.